kidsneuro-lab/vdjpuzzle/README.md

 VDJPuzzle support the execution on a system with PBS scheduler by adding the --qsub option.
 Every system has different parameters, thus make sure to change these parameters at the beginning of the .sh files in the script directory.

 ## VDJPuzzle Output visualization on VDJView
-The output of VDJPuzzle in final_receptor_results (TCR/BCR data) along with gene expression data in CuffNorm directory can be uploaded/visualized in VDJView.
-A complete guideline is provided on VDJView page that intergates multiple single cell visualization tools in R Shinny App  [VDJView](https://bitbucket.org/kirbyvisp/vdjview/src/master/)
+The output of VDJPuzzle in the final_receptor_results directory(TCR/BCR data) along with the gene expression data in the CuffNorm directory can be uploaded/visualized in VDJView.
+A complete guideline is provided on the [VDJView page](https://bitbucket.org/kirbyvisp/vdjview/src/master/).
+VDJView intergates multiple single cell visualization and analysis tools into a single R Shiny App.

 ## Citation